 Vaadin makes a separation between the appearance and component structure of the user interface.
 While the UI logic is handled as Java code, the presentation is defined in themes as CSS or Sass.
 Vaadin provides a number of default themes.
 User themes can, in addition to style sheets, include HTML templates that define custom layouts and other resources, such as images and fonts.
 Themes are discussed in detail in Themes.

 Interaction with user interface components creates events, which are first processed on the client-side by the widgets, then passed all the way through the HTTP server, Vaadin servlet, and the user interface components to the event listeners defined in the application.
 See Events and Listeners.

 - Server Push

 In addition to the event-driven programming model, Vaadin supports server push, where the UI changes are pushed directly from the server to the client without a client request or an event.
 This makes it possible to update UIs immediately from other threads and other UIs, without having to wait for a request.
 See Server Push.

 - Data Binding

-In addition to the user interface model, Vaadin provides a data model for binding data presented in field components, such as text fields, check boxes and selection components, to a data source.
-Using the data model, the user interface components can update the application data directly, often without the need for any control code.
-All the field components in Vaadin use this data model internally, but any of them can be bound to a separate data source as well.
-For example, you can bind a table component to an SQL query response.
-For a complete overview of the Vaadin Data Model, please refer to Binding Components to Data.
+In addition to the user interface model, Vaadin provides a data binding API for associating data presented in field components, such as text fields, check boxes and selection components, with a data source.
+Using data binding, the user interface components can update the application data directly, often without the need for any control code.
+For example, you can bind a data grid component to a backend query response.
+For a complete overview of the data binding model, please refer to Binding Components to Data.

 - Client-Side Applications